How to Move Windows 11 Taskbar to the Left

 How to Move the Taskbar to the Left Using Windows Settings

-You can move your Windows 11 taskbar to the left using the Settings app, which brings back the familiar look of older Windows versions.
+You can move your Windows 11 taskbar to the left side of the screen using the built-in Settings app.
+This simple method lets you get back the familiar layout from older Windows versions, making your computer feel more comfortable to use.

 - Open Settings: Click the Start menu button (the Windows icon in the bottom center) and then click Settings.
 Or, press the Windows key + I on your keyboard to open Settings quickly.